jenkinsci/claim-plugin/README.md

 ### Integration with Build Failure Analyzer
 This feature is supported from v2.8 forward.

-Given the [Build Failure Analyzer plugin] is installed and eblaed, users can use failure causes stored in the BFA plugin knowledge base to describe their claim, and this cause will be stored with the claimed build or test.
+Given the [Build Failure Analyzer plugin] is installed and enabled, users can use failure causes stored in the BFA plugin knowledge base to describe their claim, and this cause will be stored with the claimed build or test.

 ![The Claim menu when BFA is installed](./docs/images/claim-bfa-enabled.png)